School | Level | Program |

 Why consider NSA CAE Designated Institutions for cyber security in California?

 In order to be assured that students are receiving quality education to become a top cybersecurity professional, it is important to look for universities and programs that are recognized by the National Centers of Academic Excellence.
 This is a joint accreditation partnership between the Department of Homeland Security (DHS) and the National Security Agency (NSA).
+Designations are divided up into the following designations: cyber defense for undergraduate and graduate programs, cyber defense for associate degrees and certifications, cyber defense research, and cyber operations.
+All schools must reapply for this recognition every five years in order to establish the program's proficiency in cybersecurity education.

-University of California-Berkeley - Online Master of Information and Cybersecurity
+University of California - Berkeley - Online Master of Information and Cybersecurity

 The University of California-Berkeley has an online Master of Information and Cybersecurity (MICS).
 Students will have a strong understanding in national security, cryptography, legal and ethical issues within security, and engineering a secure network.
 The curriculum consists of nine courses that can be completed in 20 months.
 There is a required on-campus residency or at a related location approved by the program.
 The course management system is through the I School, and it offers on-demand coursework access around the clock, personal coaching, and continuously updated educational resources after graduation.

-University of California-Irvine Online Information Systems Security
+University of California - Irvine Online Information Systems Security

 Another online option is completing a certification from the University of California-Irvine.
 They offer an Information Systems Security certificate that can be completed in as little as nine months if the courses are available - options will change in each of the four quarters.
 This program is for already-established professionals that need to gain specific certification to change or advance in their career.
 Required courses in the program include an Introduction to Cyber Security, Secure Systems, and Security Architecture and Design.
 Graduates from this program will be prepared for the Certified Information Systems Security Professional exam.